Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 Perkins Loan Cancellation

-Like teachers, nurses are eligible to have up to 100% of their Federal Perkins Loans canceled.
+Nurses, like teachers, may qualify to have up to 100% of their Federal Perkins Loans canceled.

 15% of Perkins Loans can be canceled after years one and two, with 20% coming after years three and four.
 Finally, the remaining 30% is eligible for forgiveness after year five.